Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Generating Neural Architectures

 \subsection{Recurrent Neural Network}

-A recurrent neural network (RNN) is widely used in temporal sequence processing, it can exhibit temporal dynamic behavior \cite{Lipton2015RNN}.
-Hopfield networks is special kind of RNN, while modern Hopfield networks proposed by Ramsauer et al \cite{HopfieldNAYN2020} may have broadly applications compared with attention mechanics \cite{nipsVaswaniSPUJGKP2017}.
+RNNs are widely used in temporal sequence processing.
+They can exhibit the temporal dynamic behavior~\cite{Lipton2015RNN}.
+Hopfield network is a special kind of RNN, while the modern Hopfield network proposed by Ramsauer {\em et al}.~\cite{HopfieldNAYN2020} may have broad applications compared with attention mechanics~\cite{nipsVaswaniSPUJGKP2017}.

-RNNs have many variants, such as Long Short-Term Memory model (LSTM)\cite{Hochreiter1997LSTM}, LSTM based model can be used to predict COVID-19 \cite{TYCBZheng2020}.
+RNNs have many variants, such as long short-term memory model~\cite{Hochreiter1997LSTM}, which can even be used to predict COVID-19~\cite{TYCBZheng2020}.
 Here we just discuss the basic RNNs.
-Basic RNNs are a network of neuron-like nodes organized into successive layers.
-Fig. (\ref{basicRNNarch}) shows unfolded basic recurrent neural network.
+Basic RNNs are networks of neuron-like nodes organized into successive layers.
+Fig.~(\ref{basicRNNarch}) shows an unfolded basic RNN.